 Our ambition is net-zero greenhouse gas emissions by 2030, which, among other things, affects the construction process when a new logistics warehouse is to be built.
 We also want to achieve environmental certifications on 100 percent of the Group’s lettable area and net-positive property portfolio in terms of biodiversity.

-Do you want to know more about our different types of properties?
+Would you like to know more about our different types of properties?